ginic/topic-modeling-study/README.md

 - The various `.mallet` and `counts.tsv` term and document frequency files produced for the stemmed tokens.
 Uses the same Mallet min-idf, tokenization, etc... settings for import and pruning (see the `make corpus` description above).

 ## Building experiments
 Running `make experiment` will run Mallet's `train-topics` command with the pruned corpus as input.
-Running `make stemmed_experiment` will run the `train-topics` command with the pruned, stemmed corpus as input.
+Running `make stemmed_corpus_experiment` will run the `train-topics` command with the pruned, stemmed corpus as input.
+Running `make stemmed_post_proc_experiment` will do stemming as post-processing on the Mallet state file, then run `train-topics` with the `--no-inference`, finally generating metrics from that.

 All Mallet output will be put in a subfolder of the corpus target or stemmed corpus folder and will be named with the number of topics and iterations.